Jemurai/policy/policies/Acceptable_Use_Policy.md

 At no point are backup tapes or physical media devices expected to be removed without explicit secure handling in place (eg. for backup tapes).
 [NIST800-53:MP-5](https://nvd.nist.gov/800-53/Rev4/control/MP-5)

 ## Cloud Resources

 In the course of providing services, {{company_name}} employees shall have access to training resources and other cloud based services ranging from vulnerability scanning systems to CRM systems to shared storage like Drive.
 Throughout, employees are expected to use these systems in appropriate and intended manners.
 Without exception, these systems should be tracked as part of the vendor management program as defined in the Partner Security Policy.
 [NIST800-53:AC-20](https://nvd.nist.gov/800-53/Rev4/control/AC-20)

-## Security Tools

-{{company_name}} employees shall never use security tools provided at work for testing other 3rd parties without explicit approval.
-Generally, the exceptions may be granted for volunteer activities but not for commercial arrangements.
-In all cases, we will want a clear statement of liability to be in place.

-All content shared with {{company_name}} employees is intended to be used internally.
-Sharing or adapting internal {{company_name}} content with 3rd parties or for ongoing personal development outside of {{company_name}} is strictly prohibited.

-Content can include training materials, templates, checklists and any other internally facing material.

 ## Sharing Data and Documents